aws-samples/amazon-cloudfront-dynamic-content-timings/README.md

 Latency gain: 38.3 %
 ```

 Try experimenting with the number of requests using *-n* argument.
-Note that the more requests you send, the more effective upstream connection reuse resulting in lower total latency.
+Note that the more requests you send, the more effective upstream connection reuse, resulting in lower total latency.
 You may also check if you can connect to ALB or EC2 directly - these requests should be blocked as we only allow requests from the CloudFront distribution.

 ### Run script in CloudShell